How a Drug Affects Low Platelet Counts in Pediatric Patients with Solid Tumors Receiving Chemotherapy

 - Anjali Pawar, MD (ucdavis)

-Professor, General Pediatrics.
-Authored (or co-authored) 8 research publications.
+Professor, Pediatrics, School of Medicine.
+Authored (or co-authored) 11 research publications

 - Start Date